Invalid encoding for Windows Registry

 seems that whoever wrote Ruby code to interact with WinAPI had no idea about encodings/code pages Windows uses as there's loads of issues and they've been for years.

-Updated by luislavena (Luis Lavena) almost 6 years ago
+Updated by luislavena (Luis Lavena) about 6 years ago

 - Assignee set to cruby-windows